Reconciling

 How to Reconcile -

-To begin, highlight the account in the left sidebar, then Account --> Reconcile.
+To begin, select the account in the sidebar.

 You will be shown a non-editable Beginning Statement Balance.

-The Beginning Statement Balance on the reconcile window is a calculated value, which is-
+The Beginning Statement Balance on the reconcile window is a calculated value.

 Initial Balance of the Account + Cleared Deposits - Cleared Payments